 I graduated with a degree in business

-management, and worked for several years in professional translation.
+management, and worked for several years in linguistics translation.
 I started

-looking for an instrument making teacher when I turned 21, but my attempts were
+looking for an instrument making teacher when I was 21, but my attempts were

 never been what they are now.
 I studied violin family

-cooking and application, and currently studying violin and classical guitar
+cooking and application, and currently studying classical guitar

 construction with the same teacher.

-I find utmost gratification reviving and hearing a once-destroyed instrument or living for several weeks with a few pieces of wood building an instrument.
+I find utmost gratification reviving and hearing a once-destroyed instrument or living for several weeks with a few pieces of wood building a new instrument.